browserengineering/book/book/accessibility.md

 web page with their keyboard, by voice, or using some kind of helper software.

-[^other-defs]: Accessibility can also be defined from the developer's
+[^other-defs]: This definition takes the browser's point of view.
-    point of view, [in which case][mdn-def] it's something like: the ways you can make your web pages easy to use for as many people as possible.
+    Accessibility can also be defined from the developer's point of view, [in which case][mdn-def] it's about ways to make your web pages easy to use for as many people as possible.

 [mdn-def]: https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility